syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 - **RV32I** - Base Integer Instruction Set (32-bit)
 - **RV64I** - Base Integer Instruction Set (64-bit)

-.. _supported-extensions:
+.. _RISC-V C extension:
+..
+If/when we decide to create a separate section about RISC-V C extension, the hyperlink references to it may remain the same.

 RISC-V Extensions
 ~~~~~~~~~~~~~~~~~

-RISC-V architecture is supported with the following extensions
+RISC-V architecture is supported with the following extensions.
+For the details, please refer to the RISC-V specifications.

 .. important::

-   The list of supported extensions provided in this chapter is not
-   complete and is subject to change.
+   The list of supported extensions provided in this chapter could be incomplete and is subject to change.

 **Standard Extensions**